kestra-io/docs/docs/developer-guide/helpers/README.md

     500 lines later
 ```

-You can replace the flow with this one:
+You can replace the flow definition with this one:
 ```yaml
 id: include
 namespace: io.kestra.tests